Face, Edge, or End Grain

 Face, Edge, or End Grain.
 What’s the difference?

-There are three different types of cutting/serving boards; face grain, edge grain, and end grain cutting/serving boards.
-Each cutting board type has a different appearance, and each cutting board has its pros and cons.
+There are primarially three different ways to make cutting/serving boards; face grain, edge grain, and end grain cutting/serving boards.
+Each cutting board style has a different appearance, and each cutting board has its pros and cons.
 It is a personal choice as to which cutting board works best.
 So what are the differences in each type of cutting board?

 A piece of timber has 4 sides and two ends.
-Generally speaking, the sides are called “edge”, the top and bottom are called “face” and the ends are called, well, “ends”.
+Generally speaking, the sides of the piece are called “edge”, and the top and bottom are called “face” and the ends are called, well, “ends”.

-Face grain is usually the wider top and bottom of a board where one sees the beautiful grain of a piece of wood.
-The limitation to face grain boards is that we are limited by the width and thickness of the timber we get from the mill.
+Face grain is the wider top and bottom of a board where one sees the beautiful grain.
+The main limitation to face grain boards is that we are limited by the width and thickness of the timber we can get from the mill, trees only grow so thick.
+The maximum width available from our supplier is 290mm, so a single-piece face grain chopping board has a maximum width of 290mm and a depth of 40mm.

-Beautiful Edge grain cutting boards are the most common and affordable.
-They are formed by laying long strips of premium Australian hardwood rails side by side and gluing them together.
-The wood fibres run horizontally the same as Face grain boards.
-Edge grain boards can be made to any thickness and size as well as using different wood species such as the deep red of blue gum and lighter blackbutt can make for very attractive boards.
+Edge grain cutting boards are crafted by laying parallel strips of premium Australian hardwood side by side and gluing them together.
+The wood fibres run horizontally the same as Face grain boards but less of the grain “face” is showing on each strip.
+Edge grain boards are not limited in thickness like face grain boards and can be made to any thickness and size and using different wood species such as the deep red of blue gum and lighter white mahogany joined together as shown below can make for a visually striking chopping board.

-End grain cutting boards are a result of cross-cutting face grain cutting boards or edge grain cutting boards into strips and then gluing those pieces together exposing the end grain of the wood as the top and bottom of the cutting board.
-End grain cutting boards or butcher blocks are usually much thicker than cutting boards.
-End grain cutting boards take more timber and a lot more time to create which results in a more expensive board.
+End grain cutting boards add another manufacturing step taking the edge grain boards then cutting these into strips then milling and glueing these together with the end grain uppermost.
+Go back to the bundle of straws analogy at the beginning, we now have those straws arranged vertically.
+End grain cutting boards or butcher blocks are usually much thicker than cutting boards and take more timber and a lot more time to create which is why these tend to be the most expensive chopping boards.

-All three styles are made of natural premium hardwood, ideal for safe food prep surfaces and for impressive food displays while entertaining.
+All three styles of SAP Woodcraft chopping boards are made of premium hardwoods, ideal for safe food prep surfaces and for impressive food displays while entertaining.

 Previous